digital-asset/docs.daml.com/docs/2.7.4/docs/canton/usermanual/upgrading.rst

 Upgrade to Release 2.6
 ^^^^^^^^^^^^^^^^^^^^^^
-Version 2.6 will change the database schema used.
-Therefore, you will have to perform the database migration steps.
-Please note that depending on the size of the database, this operation can take many hours.
+Version 2.6 changes the database schema used.
+Therefore, you must perform the database migration steps.
+Depending on the size of the database, this operation can take many hours.
-Ensure that before starting your nodes, you vacuum your database to avoid long startup times.
-The participant node will refuse to startup due to initially extremely long database response times otherwise.
+Vacuuming your database before starting your nodes helps avoid long startup times.
+Otherwise, the participant node can refuse to start due to extremely long initial database response times.

 Upgrade to Release 2.5
 ^^^^^^^^^^^^^^^^^^^^^^